Why Professional Photography is Critical for Growing Your Interior Design Business

 Save your photography budget for the projects you LOVED and want more just like.
 The projects that really showcase your style.
 The projects that have a high likeliness of being published.

 Review your inquiries and see where the ideal leads are coming from.
 Then double down on that platform.
-So if you are getting a TON of inquiries from Instagram, and they are great, then invest time/energy/money into that platform so you can bring more of those great inquiries in.
+So if you are getting a TON of inquiries from Instagram, and they are great, then invest time/energy/money into that platform so you can get more of those great inquiries in.
 You get the idea.

 When you share your photos, tell the story of the transformation.
 Give potential clients a peek behind the scenes at what inspired you, what the client wanted, and any snafus that happened along the way.
 Full service design often comes across as unattainable, so sharing these glimpses into the process will make you and your company feel more approachable (it’s not all perfection over here, right!?).